No Safe Spaces: Critical response

 Several critics reviewed the movie positively.
-Alan Ng of Film Threat gave the film a 90 and wrote in his review, "When it’s all said and done, this film is offensive only to those who don't want to watch it."
+Alan Ng of Film Threat gave the film a 90 and wrote in his review, "When it's all said and done, this film is offensive only to those who don't want to watch it."
 Owen Gleiberman of Variety praised the movie's defense of free speech, stating "the most head-turning point made by No Safe Spaces is that today's anti-free-speech radicals, who on many college campuses dominate the discourse, are going to be tomorrow's leaders."
-Nathanial Bell of LA Weekly gave a positive review, saying: "While somewhat loose and undisciplined in its structure, the film builds a case that academia is the primary battleground in a war to eliminate ideological diversity in the United States.
+Nathanial Bell of LA Weekly gave a positive review, saying: "While somewhat loose and undisciplined in its structure, the film builds a case that academia is the primary battleground in a war to eliminate ideological diversity in the United States" Bell observed that, "the movie doesn’t bother to extrapolate on why people would want to boycott people like Ben Shapiro in the first place."

 Other responses

-According to a column in the National Review by John Fund the film was widely praised by conservative commentators.
+According to a column in National Review by John Fund, the film was widely praised by conservative commentators.
 John Kass called the film "profoundly important" in a Chicago Tribune column.